 Gravy isn’t just for holiday meals.
 It’s a terrific addition to cold weather comfort food dishes such as lentil loaf, mashed potatoes, and even breakfast biscuits.

 Growing up, gravy was made with water and a powder that came a little packet.
 I had no idea that people made it from scratch!
-After going vegetarian, since I didn’t know how to cook it, I started buying Tofurky’s mushroom gravy for holidays.
-I still really love it.
+After going vegetarian, since I didn’t know how to cook it, I started buying Tofurky’s vegan mushroom gravy for holidays.
+It’s delicious, and I still really love it.
+I’ve also used Pacifica’s gluten-free vegan gravy.

 This Cashew Mushroom Gravy is a little different from other gravy recipes in that it’s thickened with soaked raw cashews rather than the traditional flour.
 It was inspired by the first gravy recipe from scratch on my own, which came from a little recipe card that came in the mail from Peta many years ago.
 It’s creamier and thicker than your typical gravy, and the blended cashews make it quit lush.